-Experience and expertise Ross is a Chartered Accountant, with more the 30 years' corporate and accounting experience, and a former managing partner of accounting and consulting firm, Pitcher Partners Brisbane.

-Other current directorships RPM Global Limited (ASX: RUL) (Appointed in 2008)
+Ross is a Chartered Accountant, with more the 30 years' corporate and accounting experience, and a former managing partner of accounting and consulting firm, Pitcher Partners Brisbane.
+RPM Global Limited (ASX: RUL) (Appointed in 2008), Sovereign Cloud Holdings Limited (ASX: SOV) (Appointed in 2017) None.
+Chair of Audit and Risk Committee and Member of Nomination Committee.
+117,713 Ordinary shares.
+None.
+None.
+None.

-Former directorships (last 3 years) None.

-Special responsibilities Chair of Audit and Risk Committee and Member of Nomination Committee.

-Interests in shares 117,713 Ordinary shares.